bootique/bootique-io/README.md

 ## Publishing via CI/CD

 To publish your changes to the website, commit them to the `master` branch and push to GitHub.
-Travis will pick them up, buid and publish to the live site in just a few minutes.
-Additionally documentation changes coming from other Bootique modules are published via a Travis cron job scheduled at 5:36 UTC.
+GitHub Actions will pick them up, build and publish to the live site in just a few minutes.
+Additionally, documentation changes coming from other Bootique modules are published via a cron job scheduled at 4:15 UTC.

-See [.travis.yml](./.travis.yml) for more details.
+See [site.yml](./.github/workflows/site.yml) workflow for more details.